 Cumbersome Processes

-Reasons for Modernizing Legacy Systems
+Reasons for Legacy Modernization of Business Systems

-Given the rapid evolution of technology, organizations are keen to incorporate new security measures, enhance performance, implement automation, and introduce new functionality to unlock the business impact of AI and Big Data.
-It’s understandable that they aim to leverage these advancements through legacy modernization.
+In 2025, 46% of digital initiative budgets were allocated to digitizing data and platforms to improve various aspects of businesses.
+Organizations are keen to incorporate new security measures, enhance performance, implement automation, and introduce new functionality to unlock the business impact of AI and Big Data.
+Let’s closely examine why some of these motivations, as well as others mentioned by our clients, arise.

 Enhancing Security and Adhering to Regulatory Requirements